Prag8855/aab/content/guides/public-transit.md

 ### One ticket for everything

-**With a ticket, you can you use all public transit options**: the [[S-Bahn]], the [[U-Bahn]], trams, buses, ferries, regional trains and [*some* IC and ICE trains](https://www.vbb.de/vbb-services/umsteigen-und-weiterfahren/bahn/#c1155).
-It does not work on *Hop-On, Hop-Off* sightseeing buses
+**With a ticket, you can you use all public transit options**: the [[S-Bahn]], the [[U-Bahn]], trams, buses, ferries, regional trains (RE) and [*some* IC and ICE trains](https://www.vbb.de/vbb-services/umsteigen-und-weiterfahren/bahn/#c1155).
+It does not work on *Hop-On, Hop-Off* sightseeing buses, Flixbus buses and other private transit options.

-**Your ticket is valid for 2 hours in one direction**.
+**Single-use tickets are valid for 2 hours in one direction**.
 You can take as many trains, buses and ferries as you want with the same ticket.
 You can even stop, do some shopping, and take the train again.
 Your ticket only works in one direction.
 If you want to go back, you must buy a new ticket.

 ### Choose the right tariff zone